IliaHashemiRad/EfficientRAG/README.md

       * Open `EfficientRAG_Inference.ipynb`.
       * Upload the trained model zip files.
       * Run the inference pipeline to generate answers and view evaluation metrics.

+*Note:* I've uploaded my trained models' checkpoints on my Google Drive and they will be automatically downloaded if you run the inference code, but if you want the results on your own models, simply replace the links with yours and do the same.

 ## 📊 Results